Customising Site and Space Layouts

 The decorator files in Confluence are grouped into the following categories:

 - Site layouts: These are used to define the controls that surround each page in the site.
-For example, the header and the footer.
+For example, the header, footer and dashboard.

 - Content layouts: These control the appearance of content such as pages and blog posts.
 They do not change the way the pages themselves are displayed, but allow you to alter the way the surrounding comments or attachments are displayed.